Tim Keegan: Biography

 Keegan's next and most critically successful band was Departure Lounge.
 Departure Lounge featured Keegan (vocals and guitar), Jake Kyle (bass guitar), Chris Anderson (piano, keyboards and guitar) and Lindsay Jamieson (drums).
 Keegan, with Departure Lounge, supported Robyn Hitchcock on a US tour in 1999.
 Departure Lounge released three albums: Out Of Here on their own Meek Giant label in 1999 (the US version, Out Of There (Flydaddy, 2000), featured a revised track listing), the instrumental album Jetlag Dreams (Bella Union/Naive, 2001) and the Kid Loco-produced Too Late To Die Young (Bella Union/Naive/Nettwerk, 2002).
 These albums all received warm critical praise.
 Too Late To Die Young was made Album of the Week on BBC 6 Music.

 Departure Lounge disbanded in 2003 and since then Keegan has worked on solo projects and has also appeared as guest vocalist on other artists' releases.

 His first solo album, Foreign Domestic (recorded in Nashville, Paris and London) was released in 2007, receiving positive reviews in the British and French press.
 His cover version of the Destiny's Child song "Survivor" appeared on the compilation albums La musique de Paris Dernière 4 in France and Tory Burch Foundation: Volume 1 in the US.

-Keegan continued to perform with Hitchcock into the 2000’s, including on tours reviving his I Often Dream of Trains album, appearing in John Edgington's live performance film I Often Dream Of Trains In New York, which was released as a DVD and CD in 2009.
+Keegan continued to perform with Hitchcock into the 2000s, including on tours reviving his I Often Dream of Trains album, appearing in John Edgington's live performance film I Often Dream Of Trains In New York, which was released as a DVD and CD in 2009.

 A second solo album, The Long Game (Label Of Love), was released in the UK in 2015 and featured Hitchcock on the track "Trouble Again".

 Jetlag Dreams was re-issued on limited edition clear vinyl by Bella Union for Record Store Day in 2016.